aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

-the options of the text.
+Gets the options of the text.

 **Returns:**
 [TextOptions](../../com.aspose.cells/textoptions)